zatch10/Week_03/README.md

 1. Write a function that takes a list, and using a map function multiples every number in this list by 3 and returns the new list.
 Call your function to test that it works.

-2. Challenge: Write a function that takes a list of strings, and using a reduce function concatenates them into one string and returns it.
+2. *Challenge* Write a function that takes a list of strings, and using a reduce function concatenates them into one string and returns it.

 3. Submit the google form with a link to your repository.